Minnesota: Climate

+Minnesota has been affected by climate change and warmed over the past few years.
+Rising temperatures have affected natural habitats and many species that live in them.
+For example, the lakes' water is warming, which affects fish populations: trout, a cold-water fish, is losing its habitat, while the habitat of bass, a warm-water fish, is growing.

 Protected lands

 Minnesota's first state park, Itasca State Park, was established in 1891, and is the source of the Mississippi River.
 Today Minnesota has 72 state parks and recreation areas, 58 state forests covering about four million acres (16,000 km2), and numerous state wildlife preserves, all managed by the Minnesota Department of Natural Resources.
 The Chippewa and Superior national forests comprise 5.5 e6acre.
 The Superior National Forest in the northeast contains the Boundary Waters Canoe Area Wilderness, which encompasses over a million acres (4,000 km2) and a thousand lakes.
 To its west is Voyageurs National Park.
 The Mississippi National River and Recreation Area (MNRRA) is a 72 mi corridor along the Mississippi River through the Minneapolis–St. Paul Metropolitan Area connecting a variety of sites of historic, cultural, and geologic interest.

 Cities and towns

 Saint Paul, in east-central Minnesota along the banks of the Mississippi River, has been Minnesota's capital city since 1849, first as capital of the Territory of Minnesota, and then as the state capital since 1858.

 Saint Paul is adjacent to Minnesota's most populous city, Minneapolis; they and their suburbs are collectively known as the Twin Cities metropolitan area, the country's 16th-largest metropolitan area and home to about 55% of the state's population.
 The remainder of the state is known as "Greater Minnesota" or "Outstate Minnesota".

-The state has 17 cities with populations above 50,000 as of the 2010 census.
+The state has 17 cities with populations above 50,000 as of the 2020 census.
 In descending order of population, they are Minneapolis, Saint Paul, Rochester, Duluth, Bloomington, Brooklyn Park, Plymouth, Saint Cloud, Woodbury, Eagan, Maple Grove, Coon Rapids, Eden Prairie, Minnetonka, Burnsville, Apple Valley, Blaine, and Lakeville.
 Of these, only Rochester, Duluth, and Saint Cloud are outside the Twin Cities metropolitan area.

 Minnesota's population continues to grow, primarily in the urban centers.
 The populations of metropolitan Sherburne and Scott counties doubled between 1980 and 2000, while 40 of the state's 87 counties lost residents over the same period.